Can I File for Compensation for an Injury Caused by a Damaged Road?

 Poor road design and damaged roads have been an ongoing issue throughout the state of New Jersey for several decades.
 Many of these roads have caused several car accidents, leading to serious injuries for drivers, passengers and pedestrians.
 If this has happened to you, we recommend seeking legal help.

-The New Jersey car accident lawyers at Lynch Law Firm are devoted to protecting the rights of the injured by holding negligent parties liable for medical costs and other damages.
+The New Jersey car accident lawyers at Lynch Law Firm, PC are devoted to protecting the rights of the injured by holding negligent parties liable for medical costs and other damages.
 We are ready to discuss your situation in a free claim review, and you will not be charged any legal fees unless you win.

 Below, we explain how you might be able to recover compensation if your crash was caused by a damaged road or poor road design.